Best Practices for Cloud Communications Migration

 Businesses are more mobile and connected than ever.
 Migrating telephony and other communications to the Cloud are one of the most sensible ways modern companies can adapt to the changing needs and increasing demands of customers and team members.

-However, it should be noted that similar to other business transformation activities, migrating to the Cloud should not be done without a clear strategy.
+However, it should be noted that similar to other business transformation activities, migrating to a Cloud Communication solution should not be done without a clear strategy.
 Whilst Cloud Communications come with numerous benefits and savings; it can be an expensive process if those driving the project don’t communicate a clear plan of action.

 Businesses have a range of options, including Public or Private Cloud, and/or hybrid solutions.
 Some chose to keep some aspects of their system on-site, even if this is only a redundant backup PBX.
 There is also a range of infrastructure options, such as dedicated, hosted and virtualized.

 Whatever systems and hosting solution you choose, there are a series of steps that need to be taken, based on industry best practise and our experience of migrating numerous companies.

 Small businesses should have at least one director responsible for the project.
 Whereas, in larger organisations, a team should be formed from different departments, e.g. customer services, operations, IT; to ensure the relevant parties are in constant contact during the project.
 This team should have senior management sponsorship and the right resources and permissions to drive the project forward.

 So, this goes smoothly after implementation, ensure you take end-users views and feedback into consideration before commencing the project.